“You want a taxi to Riga?”, I was asked this morning in one of those classic moments of misunderstanding, due to the lack of a common language.

 I went online last night and found there were no train options to get me to Riga, the capital of Latvia.
 There are several buses every day between the capitals, so there must be a fair bit of two-way traffic going on.

-At about six on the morning I had two options.
-There was your stock standard bus, probably still run by the government, and there was a private sector competitor offering what they described as “business class” bus travel.
+At about six in the morning, I had two options.
+There was your stock standard bus, probably still run by the government, and there was a private-sector competitor offering what they described as “business class” bus travel.

 There wasn’t much difference in the price between the two, but the business class option listed wireless internet, catering and “an attendant” amongst their bonuses.
-Unfortunately I couldn’t book online, as they would only accept Estonian-based Visa, so I thought if I went to the terminal nice and early I might be able to buy a ticket before-hand.
+Unfortunately, I couldn’t book online, as they would only accept Estonian-based visas, so I thought if I went to the terminal nice and early I might be able to buy a ticket beforehand.

 For a while this morning I thought I’d actually gone to the wrong terminal.
 Without any sign of the Hansa Bus on the departures board, I had pretty much resigned myself to joining the long queue of those taking the traditional bus service.

 “It’ll be fine”, I thought to myself, as I waited in the fairly lengthy queue.
 And then all of a sudden there was a loud bang and then a crunching sound.
 It was then we all realised the driver had misjudged the height of the terminal and had crashed the bus into it.